CLARIAH/cattle/druid.md

 3. In the dataset main page, go to *Files* on the vertical left menu
 4. Click on *Upload files* and select both your CSV and JSON schema file
 5. After the upload is complete, open a new tab in your browser and go to the URL http://cattle.datalegend.net/druid/user/dataset, where *user* is your druid username, and *dataset* is the name of the dataset where you have uploaded the CSV and JSON schema files
+6. Usually a cattle error page will pop up if something went very wrong.
+Otherwise, a blank page is generally a good sign and your request should be under processing.
-6. Wait for the conversion to finish.
+7. Wait for the conversion to finish.
 If it succeeds, your converted Linked Data will become available in the *Graphs* section of your dataset's page.
 Notice the timestamps in the graph names; if the conversion went well, you'll see a relatively recent date in those.

 That's it!
 There are two major drawbacks